jbeeko/cfworker-web-api/README.md

 and route by matching on `auth` where needed without breaking any code.
 The disadvantage is that the router does not look as clean and simple.

 ## Contact CRUD Operations
 Cloudflare Workers support a data store called [Workers KV](https://developers.cloudflare.com/workers/kv/).
-This is a globally distributed highly eventually consistent key-value store.
+This is a globally distributed highly read-biased, eventually consistent key-value store.
 Key parameters are:
 * 100,000 key reads per second
 * 1 write per second
 * global write and delete propagation within 10 seconds